Former Surgeon General Faults Military's Transgender Ban

 According to the commission's report, "there is no compelling medical reason for the ban," which the commissioners also found to be an "expensive, damaging and unfair barrier to health care access for the approximately 15,450 transgender personnel" who currently serve in uniform.
 "Medical regulations requiring the discharge of transgender personnel are inconsistent with how the military regulates all other medical and psychological conditions," the report found, "and transgender-related conditions appear to be the only gender-related conditions that require discharge irrespective of fitness for duty."

 "The ban on transgender service has long been a policy in search of a rationale," said Dr. Joycelyn Elders, who served as US Surgeon General from 1993 until 1994.
 "We looked hard for any type of sound rationale and found none.
 Reforming the policy is really a simple matter of updating references to outdated medical science and removing unnecessary barriers to enlistment and retention."
-Dr. Elders and former Coast Guard Director of Health and Safety Alan Steinman co-chair the commission, which is sponsored by the Palm Center, a research initiative of the Department of Political Science at San Francisco State University.
+Dr. Elders and former Coast Guard Director of Health and Safety Alan Steinman co-chair the commission, which is sponsored by the Palm Center.

 In addition to Dr. Elders and Admiral Steinman, the commission includes a retired general and two of the nation's leading scholars on medical aspects of gender nonconformity.
 Palm Center Director Aaron Belkin said the new report "challenges US policymakers and political leaders to reassess why the military still bans transgender personnel when the policy has outlasted its rationale."
 Unlike "don't ask, don't tell," he said, the transgender service ban is not regulated by federal statute but by Pentagon policy, and could be eliminated by the president.